MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 You have now successfully executed Sandboxed Applications on an embedded device, so what's next?

-If you are a Kernel Developer, you can follow the :ref:`trainings_multi-sandbox` courses to get familiar with Kernel development.
+If you are a Kernel Developer, you can follow the :ref:`trainings_kernel` courses to get familiar with Kernel development.

 If you are an application developer, you can continue to explore MicroEJ's APIs and functionalities by running and studying our samples at GitHub: